AdobeDocs/experience-platform.en/help/sources/tutorials/ui/dataflow/ecommerce.md

 ## Next steps

-By following this tutorial, you have successfully created a dataflow to bring in eCommerce data and gained insight on monitoring datasets.
+By following this tutorial, you have successfully created a dataflow to bring in **[!UICONTROL eCommerce]** data and gained insight on monitoring datasets.
 Incoming data can now be used by downstream [!DNL Platform] services such as [!DNL Real-time Customer Profile] and [!DNL Data Science Workspace].
 See the following documents for more details:

 -   [[!DNL Real-time Customer Profile] overview](../../../../profile/home.md)
 -   [[!DNL Data Science Workspace] overview](../../../../data-science-workspace/home.md)